vonhathanh/ForexBot/README.md

  win rate is 60%, avg win/lose is 30/10
 => This means agent has to sacrifice win rate to increase win/lose value.

+# Good reward function:
+1. Small Reward for not losing - but how we define not losing??? if we lose from 0-5 pip, it's not losing
+Reward: 0.1
+2. Medium Reward for winning small amount - how much winning is considered small amount???
+1 -> 20 pip is small amount
+Reward: 0.3
+3. Large Reward for winning consecutive steps: if an agent hold currency in a long time and the money flow keep going by it's current direction that's mean the risk we take is relatively small we should encourage our agent to do that
+How many steps is considered consecutive??? >= 2 steps
+Reward: 0.2 * steps
+4. Medium Punishment for holding too much currency: The more currency we hold the higher the risk we take, so we have to punish our agent by doing so More than 200k eur is considered pretty much
+Reward: -0.2 * (amount/100k) if amount is > 100k
+5. Small Punishment for losing small amount
+Reward: -0.3
+6. Medium Punishment for losing consecutive steps
+Reward: -0.2 * steps
+7. Consider the risk for leaving or enter a state (shape reward function) What happen if we close a trade???
+8. When should we close a trade? when we see the price is going against us or we don't know for sure which direction the price is going How do we reward this action???